EI2030/Low-power-E-Paper-OS/README.md

 Quark powers the (now discontinued) Intel Galileo developer microcontroller board.[3]
 In 2016 Arduino released the Arduino 101 board that includes an Intel Quark SoC.[4][5]
 The CPU instruction set is, for most models, the same as a Pentium (P54C/i586) CPU.[6]

-Intel announced the end-of-life of its Quark products in January 2019, with orders accepted until July 2019 and final shipments set for July 2022.[1][11]
+Intel announced the end-of-life of its Quark products in January 2019, with orders accepted until July 2019 and final shipments set for July 2022.[1][11] https://linuxgizmos.com/who-killed-the-quark/

+"Perhaps Intel’s largest impediment was itself.
+It could never quite decide what the Quark was for and was never able to capture the developer market.
+The Curie was especially notorious for spotty public documentation and the requirement for signing NDAs to get the full specs.

+The low-end chip market is tough going and marked by low margins.
+Intel had the market clout to succeed, but it was earning such high profits from its popular Xeon and Core chips, the Quark was quickly neglected.
+To a lesser degree, its Atom line has suffered from the same dynamics.

+With IoT morphing into edge computing, and with the dropping costs for Cortex-A53 SoCs, the embedded market is shifting upward.
+Edge gateways are increasingly asked to process video and do analytics, which need more powerful chips.
+Still, there’s room at the bottom for more innovation on power-efficient SoCs that can still run Linux."

 November 30, 2022: The [PCR](https://en.wikipedia.org/wiki/Polymerase_chain_reaction)-like amplification of the [enshittification](https://en.wikipedia.org/wiki/Enshittification) of the internet
 ---